-Course Calendar The course calendar (in this outline) details scheduling information.
-Note that this calendar may change as the course proceeds, however, we will make every effort to deliver to deliver this course as it is laid out in this outline.
+Calendar The calendar (in this outline) details scheduling information.
+Note that this calendar may change as the course proceeds.
 Any changes will be announced at lectures and be detailed on Blackboard.

-Students are expected to prepare for and attend all classes to gain full benefit from the course.
+Students are expected to prepare for and attend all classes to gain full benefit from the course

 These activities should be prepared for by reviewing information detailed on Blackboard and completing any assigned readings.
 Students unable to attend a lecture are expected to catch up on missed material.
-Lectures will be recorded by Otago Capture and will be available on Blackboard.
-Tutorials will not be recorded.
 Unless stated otherwise, all aspects of the course are examinable.